 Sometimes I like to mooch about outdoors.
 Lately it occurs to me to occasionally write about what I see there.
 So- most recent first…

 Past the lone rowan and through the field of fresh unfurling ferns; mistle thrush prodding about in the turf between them.
 Battle of Britain swallows above, hurling themselves reckless about the sky with delicate twitches of wingtip, shrill with the sheer cool thrill of impossible vectors.
 Below – on the promontory above the scarp of patient oak that masks the confluence of two minor rivers deemed strategic in the iron age – the low, concentric double ramparts of the hill fort.
-Three thousand years it’s been here; so it probably justifies the modest weathered wooden sign that schedules it both monumental and ancient.
+Three thousand years it’s been here; so it probably justifies the modest weathered wooden sign that schedules it both ancient and monumental.

 Gossamer traps in the grass and herb tangle at the bottom of the steep banked ditch.
 Some kind of ambush spiders in them, poised for a chance to kill.

 Eroded bank; herringbone drystone spine exposed.
 A few feet of manual labour that once passed someone’s ancient day.
 You’d feel the work was good.
 Matching rock to rock.
 Building the bugger solid.
 With the palisade to go on top and the killing ditch beyond it.
 To keep your own secure- make those filthy bastards pay if they have the bollocks to try it.

 Except for the dry hiss of wind in birch it’s quiet in the inner compound.
 No birdsong.
 No bees among the gaudy dapple of flowers.
 No crow croak of ill omen.
 No lofty keening buzzard.
 The ambiance not sinister, just peculiarly silent.

 There’s a roundhouse against the bank on the other side of the compound.
 Old man inside it waking up, cocking ear to incongruous sound.
 War dogs yawping up the scarp?
 Rattle of enemy weapons?
 Will he get his father’s old iron sword down from the thatch again and wet it?
 Will this time be the last time?